matusoff/ChatGPT/ResumeBuilder_OpenAi/README.md

 Download Poppler for Windows from the Poppler Windows releases page.

 Extract the downloaded Poppler zip file.

 Create a new folder named poppler in C:\Program Files (x86).

 Copy and paste the extracted Poppler folder into the C:\Program Files (x86)\poppler.

 Add Poppler to your PATH environment variable:

 Search for "Environment Variables" in Windows search and select "Edit the system environment variables."

 In the System Properties window, click on the "Environment Variables" button.

 In the Environment Variables window, under "System variables," find the PATH variable and select it.
 Click "Edit."

-In the Edit Environment Variable window, click "New" and add the path to the Poppler bin directory, which should be something like C:\Program Files (x86)\poppler\[Poppler-Version]\Library\bin.
+In the Edit Environment Variable window, click "New" and add the path to the Poppler bin directory, which should be something like C:\Program Files (x86)\poppler\
-Click "OK" to close all dialogues.
+[Poppler-Version]\Library\bin.

 ### Running the Application
 To run the Resume Builder application, execute the following command: